Lhhiep-maxcode/DaLGM/README.md

 conda activate dalgm
 ```

 Install all dependencies (replace `13.0` with your CUDA version, e.g., `12.8`).
-Currently, the installation script has been verified to work with CUDA 13.0 and CUDA 12.8.
+Currently, the installation script has been verified to work with CUDA 13.0.

 ```bash
 bash setup.sh 13.0